Azure/terraform-azurerm-avm-res-network-networkinterface/README.md

 ### <a name="input_nat_rule_association"></a> [nat\_rule\_association](#input\_nat\_rule\_association)

-Description: A map describing the NAT  gateway to associate with the resource.
+Description: A map describing the NAT rule to associate with the resource.
 This includes the following properties:
 - `nat_rule_id` - The resource ID of the NAT rule.
 - `ip_configuration_name` - The name of the network interface IP configuration.